College App Essays: Short Answer for Summer 2023

 How do I know whether my first-choice schools require short answer responses?
 Many schools that accept the Common App also require short answer responses.
 You can find out what these are by searching for college names here: https://appsupport.commonapp.org/applicantsupport/s/writing-requirements.

 Do I have to fill out an application to join this workshop?
-No-- we aren't cruel enough to require an application essay to get into the application essay workshop. :) You register by submitting payment, no application needed.
+No-- we aren't cruel enough to require an application essay to get into the application essay workshop. :) All students are welcome to register by submitting payment.

-What if I don't know where I'm applying to college or what I want to study?
-I do recommend that you develop at least some sense of this before you enter the short essay workshop, because short answer essays are usually college-specific.
-However, if you add some colleges to your list after the workshop ends, I think you'll be able to apply skills you learn here (and even adapt essays you've already written) to other college applications.
+What if I don't know where I'm applying to college or what I want to major in?
+I do recommend that you develop at least some sense of this before you join the workshop, as most short-answer responses are college-specific.

 Can I take this workshop as practice even if I'm not applying to college yet?
 Perhaps you could, but I don't recommend it.
 We'll focus heavily on the specific demands of college application essays, so this isn't a general writing class.
 You certainly could use this class to work on a different kind of application essay, such as an application to a special high school program.

 I signed up for the workshop-- when will I hear from you?
 If you received an e-mail receipt from AP Homeschoolers, you're registered!
-I'll invite you to access the class website at least one week before the workshop begins, so mark your calendars.
+I'll invite you to access the class website approximately one week before the workshop begins, so mark your calendars.

 Can you get me into MIT?
 Unfortunately, I can't promise that your essay will achieve any particular result.
 College admissions depend on many factors, including luck.
-However, we can definitely help you present yourself in the best possible light, and past students have gotten into UC Berkeley, MIT, Harvard, Stanford, Princeton, and other top schools using essays written in my workshop!
+However, I can definitely help you present yourself in the best possible light, and past students have gotten into UC Berkeley, MIT, Harvard, Princeton, U Chicago, Oxford, Wheaton, and other top schools using essays written in my workshop!
 Sometimes they have even received personal e-mails from their admissions officers letting them know how much the admissions officers loved their essays.

 Who will be teaching my workshop?
-Mrs. Inspektor writes all of the instructional messages and teaches each workshop.
-Signing up for one of her co-teacher's sections simply means that her co-teacher will be writing detailed comments on your work (sometimes after discussing this work with Mrs. Inspektor); if you sign up for Mrs. Inspektor's section, she'll be the one commenting on your work.
-Mrs. Inspektor is happy to be available to all students, so you can always e-mail her if you want a second opinion on your work.
+I (Mrs. Inspektor) write all of the instructional messages and oversee each workshop, so I'll be your teacher no matter what.
+Signing up for one of my co-teacher's sections simply means that my co-teacher will be the one giving you detailed personal feedback on your work (sometimes after discussing your essay with me).
+I'm happy to be available to all students, so you can always e-mail me if you want a second opinion on your work.

-What if I can't finish my essays in three weeks?
-If your essays aren't ready to go at the end of the workshop, we'll be happy to keep working with you via e-mail to polish them, though we don't promise you the detailed or rapid feedback we offer during the workshop.
-We can't promise unlimited feedback on additional short answer essays that you didn't start during in this workshop.
+What if I can't finish my essay in three weeks?
+If your essays aren't ready to go at the end of the workshop, we'll be happy to keep working with you via e-mail to polish it into a final draft, though we don't promise you the detailed or rapid feedback we offer during the workshop.

 What if I miss part of the workshop?
 We understand that you have busy summer schedules!
 It's fine to miss part of the workshop-- you'll just need to catch up on what you missed later, and you may miss out on a bit of interaction with your classmates.
 It will be your responsibility to keep your instructor updated about your absence and to let your instructor know when you post late work.
 It's better to miss the end of a workshop than the beginning.